Quick Tip – Thin Your First Coat

 Why It Works

-A thinned first coat soaks into the wood fibers rather than sitting on top.
-This creates mechanical adhesion.
-Full-strength coats applied over this foundation bond more effectively.
+Probably should have led with this section, honestly.
+A thinned first coat soaks into the wood fibers rather than pooling on the surface.
+This creates mechanical adhesion — the finish literally grabs onto the wood from within.
+Full-strength coats applied over this foundation bond way more effectively than if you’d just slapped on thick coats from the start.

 Application Method

 Apply the thinned coat with a brush or rag.
-Wipe off any excess after a few minutes.
-Let it dry completely before applying full-strength coats on top.
+Wipe off any excess after a few minutes and let it dry completely before applying full-strength coats on top.
+Don’t rush this part — I’ve made that mistake and it shows.

+That’s what makes this technique endearing to us finishers — it’s so straightforward.
 Many professionals call this a sealer coat.
 It takes minimal extra time but noticeably improves finish longevity.
+Once you try it, you’ll never skip it again.

 David Chen